AdityaVijay1/CMSLearningJournal/assignment-1-learning-journal.md

 SiteGround and Hostinger offer better resources, but they come at a cost.
 Amazon Web Services provides a good amount of resources at a lower cost as compared to the others

-For both websites, I have done paid hosting to ensure that the website can be well maintained and updated for the future with any changes that come about, which is crucial for Content Management Systems
+For both websites, I have done paid hosting service for better resources and accessibility to ensure that the website can be well maintained and updated for the future with any changes that come about, which is crucial for Content Management Systems

 # Estimated Hours
-I spent approximately 22 hours this week on CMS Assignment 1
+I spent approximately 22 hours this week on Content Management System Assignment 1

 # Content Insights
 This week I learnt a lot of things related to Joomla, WordPress, Segmentation-Targetting-Positioning (STP) and the Four Ps (Product,Price,Place,Promotion) from the class lecture, practical work and online research.
 I created two different websites with different targeted goals based on the demographic of the business and created a website to specifically target a younger audience by providing a product line to their liking and a place for them to study, talk and meet with friends and the second website specifically targeting only adults, by providing them with a combination of coffee and smoking that has a huge customer base but not a lot of places that offer them.
 For this assignment, I had done plenty of research that has allowed me to learn a wide variety features and knowledge about Joomla and WordPress.